-Prerequisite: HIS 178 or permission of instructor.
-(Dual listed with AFR 201)
+Prerequisite: HIS 178 or AFR 200 or permission of instructor.

-An historical continuation of the History of the Black Woman, from 1900 to the Post World War II Era, the decade of the 1990s and the contemporary scene.
+An historical continuation of the History of the Black Woman, from 1900 to the Post World War II Era, the decade of the 1990's and the contemporary scene.
 Emphasis centers on her problems, roles and experiences in America, her changing role in the workplace, church, professions and society and the current Black Feminist Thought in the New Black Feminist Movement.

-HIS 180 alternate years Health, Disease and Western History.....3 cr.
+HIS 180 alternate years Health, Disease and Western History 3 cr.